 In the late 1960s, when there were up to 60 babies in the Nursery at any given time, The Cradle was seeking adoptive parents.
 “We called, had an interview in September, and our daughter was born in December,” Norm says.

 “I remember it was a Friday and I was at home,” Barbara recalls with a smile.
 “Our social worker called and said, ‘You have a baby girl.’
 I was so excited!
-I called Norm right away and then we went shopping — we had nothing, not a crib or clothes, nothing!
+I called Norm right away and we went shopping — we had nothing, not a crib or clothes, nothing!
 We hadn’t told anyone, not even our families, because it wasn’t a sure thing.”

 “He said he wanted me to stay working and he would let me work from home, which I did for the next 25 years,” Barbara says.
 “He was a man ahead of his time.”

-Now the Wolowickis’ two “Cradle babies” are 43 and 45, married, with children of their own.
-Janice, an RN, and her husband have two daughters (pictured above).
-Steve drives a truck and lives with his wife and son, left, in the Chicago suburbs.
-Barbara says grandson Justin is the “spitting image” of Steve when he was a baby.
+Now the Wolowickis’ two Cradle babies are married with children of their own.
+Janice, an RN, and her husband have two daughters.
+Steve drives a truck and lives with his wife and son in the Chicago suburbs.
+Barbara says her grandson Justin is the “spitting image” of Steve when he was a baby.